(Ah, my own podium. Warning, I've waited years for this! )

 We had visited Grenada several times before the U.S. came in, and were always impressed by the Grenadians.
 While walking around other Caribbean islands, we'd often hear "Hey skip, gimmie a dolla'."
 In Grenada it was more often "Hey skip, you got anyt'ing needs work on you' boat?"
 For me, there was a big difference.
 Grenadians, as individuals, were willing to work for their money.

 How these 2 concepts - wanting to work to get ahead, and the communist government - could coexist in Grenada at the same time is still a mystery to me.
 I've talked to lots of folks in Grenada to try to understand this, but I haven't yet come up with an answer I can explain easily.
 As near as I can tell, Grenada was (and is) full of friendly, poor, rising young entrepreneurial capitalists.
-Perhaps the local folks may not really have understood that Communism means that nobody gets ahead.
+Perhaps the local folks may not really have understood that Communism means that nobody gets ahead (except those in power).

-By the way, most ex-British islands down here experimented with Communist and/or Socialist governments at one time or another shortly after their independence.
+By the way, most of the ex-British Caribbean islands experimented with Communist and/or Socialist governments at one time or another shortly after their independence.
 I remember not being able to import a Radio-Shack floppy disk drive (of all things) into St. Lucia because the equipment was considered too hi-tech for that government then, and the U.S. had slapped import restrictions on them!

 Another strange thing was that we never saw any Cubans on Grenada, even though we visited the island and traveled all over it several times back then.
 Apparently, they kept to their own "compound".
 The only sign of the Cubans we perceived was actually quite funny.
 One day the Cuban embassy called the Grenada Coast Guard on the marine VHF radio, and we shamelessly listened in.
 The embassy operator was full of comrade this and comrade that, and it soon became evident that the Grenada Coast Guard had never "comrade‑ed" anyone in their lives!
 It was hysterical listening to them try and hearing them mess it up and trip all over their tongues.